microbialinformatics/assignment03/README.md

 exp <- rep(0.1666667,6)

 #What is the probability that the proportion of M&M colors is the same?
-#Null hypothesis = M&M colors are evenly distributed
+#H0 = M&M colors are evenly distributed
 prop.test(count, trials, exp)

   6-sample test for given proportions without continuity